bbc/wraith/README.md

 ## Config

 All config options will be placed in config.yaml.
 You can specify the snap file name, this could be used in a situation where you have a large amount of config files.
 You can set the headless browser, domains of the 2 sites you are comparing, URL paths, screen widths & HTTP headers.
 If you don't want to set paths, you can use the spidering option to check your entire website.
+We use ImageMagick to process the images, we set a fuzz on the images to handle anti aliasing, this can be lowered or increased in the config.

 ```yaml